gregjacobs/Angular-Architecture/hybrid-apps/abstracting-plugins.md

    // Public API
    return {
-      callMethod1 : callMethod1,  // an example with a "callbacks" device plugin
+      callMethod : callMethod
-      callMethod2 : callMethod2   // an example with a plugin that returns a promise itself };
+   };

    /**
     * Example function which calls an underlying plugin API that uses
-    * callbacks (Shim and stock Cordova plugins).
+    * callbacks (such as Stock Cordova Plugins).
     *
     * @return {Promise}
     */